GStreamer/gstreamer/subprojects/gst-docs/markdown/tutorials/basic/platform-specific-elements.md

 and filtering of the scaled image to alleviate aliasing.
 It implements the VideoOverlay interface, so the video window can be re-parented (embedded inside other windows).
-This is the video sink recommended on most platforms.
+This is the video sink recommended on most platforms except for Windows (On Windows, `d3d11videosink` is recommended).
 In particular, on Android and iOS, it is the only available video sink.
 It can be decomposed into `glupload ! glcolorconvert ! glimagesinkelement` to insert further OpenGL hardware accelerated processing into the pipeline.